 Nowadays, with few exceptions, Ayurvedic physicians prescribe medicines that their patient then purchases from a manufacturer (like us), rather than the physician themselves going through the lengthy and complicated processes of collecting the ingredients and actually processing them into a final remedy.
 Modern manufacturing has made making Ayurvedic remedies quicker and more sophisticated.

 Because of the commercialization of the preparation and marketing of Ayurvedic medicines, there is a need to look over some of the old rules and beliefs around the shelf life of Ayurvedic preparations.

-Herbal therapy is given a prime importance in Ayurveda.
+Herbal therapy is given prime importance in Ayurveda.
 It is described in detail in Bhaishajya Kalpana.
-Bhaishajaya Kalpana is a sub discipline of Ayurveda entirely devoted to the preparation of herbal formulations.
+Bhaishajaya Kalpana is a sub-discipline of Ayurveda entirely devoted to the preparation of herbal formulations.